nearit/Android-SDK/docs/in-app-content.md

   - **Notified**: the user *received* a notification
   - **Engaged**: the user *tapped* on the notification

-Usually the SDK tracks those events automatically, but if you write custom code to show notification or content (i.e. to receive foreground event) please make sure that at least the "**notified**" event is tracked.
+Usually the SDK tracks those events automatically, but if you write custom code to show notification or content (i.e. to receive Beacon interaction content) please make sure that at least the "**notified**" event is tracked.
 <br>**Warning:** Failing in tracking this event cause some NearIT features to not work.